 1. Bringing constructive science and religion dialogue into the church, with special emphasis on both top-down approaches (aimed at pastors and other ministers) and bottom-up approaches (targeted at members and prospects).
 This project will expose a diverse audience to major science and religion issues and provide insightful and helpful ways to approach them.

-2. Building bridges between the Center for Science and Religion, Beeson Divinity School, and the Resource Center for Pastoral Excellence at Samford University.
+2. Building bridges between the Center for Science and Religion, Beeson Divinity School, and the Center for Congregational Resources (formerly Resource Center for Pastoral Excellence, RCPE) at Samford University.
 Beeson provides interdenominational graduate education for students interested in pursuing theological and ministerial careers.
 The RCPE provides training and support for pastors.
 We believe it is important to involve both Beeson and the RCPE in our long-range objectives and are using this project to begin to build the necessary links.

 3. Creating a strong foundation for the Samford University Center for Science and Religion for ongoing work with churches as well as in academic and public arenas.
 This project raises center activity to a new level in terms of both the quantity and quality of supported events, represents a natural merger of educational and research components, and strengthens the foundation for long-term center visibility and viability.

 Purpose: To help Beeson Divinity School to strengthen its academic programs for students and pastors in the area of science and religion and to assist with other Center for Science and Religion activities targeted at students, church members, and prospects.